fassko/fassko.github.io/_posts/2020-09-26-custom-font-dynamic-type.md

 ![Add custom font to target membership](/assets/img/custom-dynamic-type/custom-font-xcode-target-membership.png)

 After that is done head down to the `Info.plist` file and add a new entry with key `Fonts provided by application`.
-There we need to provide an array with all the font files we have been added to the project.
+There we need to provide an array with all the font files we have added to the project.

-To check if the font files have been added and we can use this piece of code to print all available font families and names.
+Check that the font files have been added and that we can use this piece of code to print all available font families and names:

 ```swift
   UIFont.familyNames.sorted().forEach { fontFamily in